 Most people know that when their water heater is leaking, it means bad news.

-Regardless of your findings, we recommend always contacting a licensed plumber to look at the issue and either fix the leak or replace your water heater altogether.
+Regardless of your findings, we recommend always contacting a licensed plumber to look at the issue and either fix the water heater leak or replace your water heater altogether.

 A plumber will look at two main areas to determine once and for all where the leak is coming from and how serious it is.